-Table XV: Vertical Separation Requirements for TS-I and TS-II Bed Systems Designed for ≤1000 Gallons Per Day Soils/System Criteria to Permit System Allowable Adjustments to Soil Criteria to Permit System Depth from Surface to Minimum Vertical Bed Bottom Separation Requirement Soil Wetness Condition Depth to USC Depth SWC to

-SUITABLE or PROVISIONALLY SUITABLE Soils, 30-inches Group I or II Soils from naturally occurring soil surface, and slope≤2% can increase allowable slope from ≤2% to ≤10% based on hydraulic assessment 36 -inches 24-inches 12-inches 36-inches of Group I Soils from naturally occurring soil surface, and slope≤2% can reduce from 36 to 18- inches of Group I Soils based on hydraulic assessment, and/or b. can increase allowable slope from ≤2% to ≤10% based on hydraulic assessment 12-inches 12-inches 12-inches 24-inches of Group I Existing Fill meeting Rule .1957(b)(2)(A),(B), and (C), and only when design flow ≤480 gallons per day No Adjustments Applicable 18-inches 18-inches 18-inches
+Table XV: Vertical Separation Requirements for TS-I and TS-II Bed Systems Designed for ≤1000 Gallons Per Day Soils/System Criteria to Permit System Allowable Adjustments to Soil Criteria to Permit System Depth from Surface to Soil Wetness Condition Bottom S Requir Depth to Minimum Vertical Bed Bottom Separation Requirement Depth to Depth to SUITABLE or PROVISIONALLY SUITABLE Soils, 30-inches Group I or II Soils from naturally occurring soil surface, and slope≤2% can increase allowable slope from ≤2% to ≤10% based on hydraulic assessment 36 -inches USC 24-inches SWC 12-inches 36-inches of Group I Soils from naturally occurring soil surface, and slope≤2% can reduce from 36 to 18- inches of Group I Soils based on hydraulic assessment, and/or b. can increase allowable slope from ≤2% to ≤10% based on hydraulic assessment 12-inches 12-inches 12-inches 24-inches of Group I Existing Fill meeting Rule .1957(b)(2)(A),(B), and (C), and only when design flow ≤480 gallons per day No Adjustments Applicable 18-inches 18-inches 18-inches

-\ Minimum depth of soil/fill required at site to permit system.
+^{}Minimum depth of soil/fill required at site to permit system.
 Depth shall be measured from the naturally occurring soil surface or Existing Fill surface, as applicable